rjdj0261/ModMail-Bot/README.md

 ### Configuration

-Use GenMusicDB.sql for creating database for music in MySQL.

 Configuration is done through a `config.py` file.
 A template can be found in `config.example.py`.
 You can create a copy of it and rename it to `config.py`, then fill in the configurations.